 There are many opportunities for internships throughout the city of Rome.
 If you have a specific field that you are interested in working in, contact UCEAP to be put in touch with the UC Rome Study Center.
 Please do not contact any organizations directly, the UC Rome Study Center can help you get in touch with the appropriate internship supervisor.

-If you decide to participate in an internship for academic credit in Rome, you will enroll in a 1-UC quarter unit Internship course that introduces you to the Italian workforce and workplace environment.
+If you decide to participate in an internship for academic credit in Rome, you will enroll in an internship course that introduces you to the Italian workforce and workplace environment.
+You will earn approximately 4-6 upper-division UC quarter units (2.7-4 semester units) for the course and internship together.
+Internships are graded on a Pass/No Pass basis only.
 Your internship will be in addition to your 4 required courses for the program.
 You cannot replace one of your core courses with an internship.

 Extending UCEAP Participation